How to Teach Energy Conservation to Children

 Does your child know what powers all the appliances in your home or from where we get electricity?
 Educate your little one on saving energy and green living.
 Here is how you can do it

 When the monthly electricity bill came home, Rohan’s father was in for a shock.
 He could not believe his eyes, as the amount was much more than what he normally allotted as energy costs.
 He angrily called out to his wife and children, shouting at them for wasting electricity “All of you are irresponsible; the geyser, lights, fan and TV are eternally on.
 How many times should I tell you to be careful,” Rohan’s father said.

 If this is a familiar scene in your house, think again.
-Is that the way you teach energy conservation to children?
+Is that the way you teach energy conservation to kids?
 Certainly not.
-Instead of lecturing our little ones on the need to save energy, why not give them some positive and affirmative experiences – children always learn better and imbibe values through interesting activities.
+Instead of lecturing our children on the need to save energy, why not give them some positive and affirmative experiences – children always learn better and imbibe values through interesting activities.